-2013 Best and Worst Films of the Year List
+2013 Best Films of the Year List

 For the second year in a row, the #1 Cinema chain in the UK, Cineworld, asked me to contribute my Top Ten Best Films of the Year list for the January Issue of their award-winning iPad magazine.
 The issue was released on December 21st and includes a special mention in the editor’s notes, an 11 page spread, and a link to my blog!